ultimateownsz/PySeas/README.md

 ## Reporting bugs & requesting features
 If you find something that's not working right or have an idea to make our project better, you can let us know by opening an `Issue` here on [Github](https://github.com/ultimateownsz/PySeas/issues).
 An issue is just a way to tell us about a problem or suggest a new feature.

-We use [Github_Projects](https://github.com/users/ultimateownsz/projects/5) to organize and keep track of these issues, so we can make sure everything gets the attention it needs.
+We use [Github Projects](https://github.com/users/ultimateownsz/projects/15) to organize and keep track of these issues, so we can make sure everything gets the attention it needs.

+Before submitting an issue, check out our **[Contributing Guide](./CONTRIBUTING.md)** for detailed instructions on:
+- **Reporting Bugs:** Learn how to describe issues effectively to help us resolve them quickly.
+- **Proposing Enhancements:** Follow our steps to suggest features and improvements.

 If you need more help or want to talk about it, you can join our [Discord](https://discord.gg/MZ5MHqDnGW) community.
 We're here to chat and help you out!